haf/expecto/README.md

 ### `runTestsWithCancel`

 Signature `CancellationToken -> ExpectoConfig -> Test -> int`.
 Runs the passed tests with the passed configuration record.
-Note: now depricated please use CLIArgs below.
+Note: now deprecated please use CLIArgs below.

 ### `runTestsWithArgsAndCancel`

 Signature `CancellationToken -> ExpectoConfig -> Test -> int`.
 Runs the passed tests and also overrides the passed `ExpectoConfig` with the command line parameters. configuration record.
-Note: now depricated please use CLIArgs below.
+Note: now deprecated please use CLIArgs below.

 ### `runTestsWithCLIArgsAndCancel`